ralna/GALAHAD/doc/Julia/rst-dir/cro_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables.
+		- is a scalar variable of type INT that holds the number of variables.

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of general linear constraints.
+		- is a scalar variable of type INT that holds the number of general linear constraints.

 	*
 		- m_equal

-		- is a scalar variable of type Int32 that holds the number of general linear equality constraints.
+		- is a scalar variable of type INT that holds the number of general linear equality constraints.
 Such constraints must occur first in $A$.

 	*
 		- h_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the **lower triangular** part of the Hessian matrix $H$.
+		- is a scalar variable of type INT that holds the number of entries in the **lower triangular** part of the Hessian matrix $H$.

 	*
 		- H_val